 Time Warner is a huge media company.
 Time Warner owns HBO and CNN, among other things.
 They produce television and movies, and at one time they produced books and magazines and music and provided cable TV.
 Time Warner also infamously merged with AOL during the dot-com boom.

 Over time, Time Warner spun off some of these assets.
 In 2009, Time Warner spun off Time Warner Cable into an separate company that retained the name, but the companies remained independent.
-AOL also went in 2009.
+AOL also went packing in 2009.
 Ironically, now Verizon owns AOL.
 Time Warner sold off or spun off the books, magazines, and music as well, in various deals between 2004 and 2014.

 The existence of these two Time Warners is confusing.
 In May 2016, Charter Communications purchased Time Warner Cable, becoming the second largest cable operator in the United States.
 Charter brands its services with the Spectrum name.

-In October 2016, Time Warner agreed to sell itself to AT&T. This deal is still pending.
+In October 2016, Time Warner agreed to sell itself to AT&T.

 Differing expansion strategies

 Charter and AT&T are pursuing different avenues of expansion.
 Charter expanded horizontally by purchasing a larger rival.
 It has a neighbor in St. Louis named Express Scripts that built itself up the same way.
 AT&T tried that by buying T-Mobile, but failed.
 So instead, AT&T is expanding vertically, by purchasing a content producer.
 Comcast did the same thing by buying NBC/Universal.